By Steve & Tamami Laser

 Tucked away in an anonymous warehouse in an industrial complex in Torrance, California, is the Toyota USA Automobile Museum, a treasure trove of historic vehicles, displays, and memorabilia that trace the history of Toyota in America.
 Like the nearby American Honda Museum, there’s no sign outside to attract attention to the collection even though it’s not far from Toyota’s headquarters complex – that’s in the midst of relocating to Plano, Texas.

-Update: Toyota plans to close the museum in Torrance and move the collection to Texas.
-This story will remain on CarNichiWa.com as an archive feature.
+[Update: Toyota closed the museum in Torrance and moved the collection to Texas.
+This story will remain on CarNichiWa.com as an archive feature.]

 For those who want to know more about the roots of this amazing organization, this is the place to go.
 The museum features more than 100 Toyota, Lexus and Scion cars and trucks dating back to 1958, along with historic racing vehicles.
 A history of Toyota’s operations in the U.S. and around the world is also included.